DanutaGagua/Some-little-projects/README.md

 #### Rings
 ##### 1_direction_ring
 C-realization of one direction ring.
 Can add number to ring, delete i-element after head in ring, sort numbers in ring, watch ring nodes.
+##### 2_direction_ring
+C-realization of two direction ring.
+Can add number to ring, delete i-element after head in ring, sort and watch numbers in ring clockwise or counter clockwise.